+(a) Pursuant to the provisions of this Section 5, the City shall give, or cause to be given, notice of the occurrence of any of the following events with respect to the 2008A Bonds, if material:

+- 1. principal and interest payment delinquencies;

+- 2. non-payment related defaults;

+- 3. modifications to rights of Bondholders;

+- 4. optional, contingent or unscheduled Bond calls;

+- 5. defeasances;

-- (a) To the extent applicable and pursuant to the provisions of this Section 5, the City shall give, or cause to be given, notice of the occurrence of any of the following events with respect to the Bonds, if material: - 1.
-Principal and interest payment delinquencies. - 2.
-Non-payment related defaults. - 3.
-Modifications to rights of Bondholders. - 4.
-Optional, contingent or unscheduled bond calls. - 5.
-Defeasances. - 6.
-Rating changes. - 7.
-Adverse tax opinions or events affecting the tax-exempt status of the Bonds. - 8.
-Unscheduled draws on debt service reserves reflecting financial difficulties. - 9.
-Unscheduled draws on credit enhancements reflecting financial difficulties. - 10.
-Substitution of credit or liquidity providers or their failure to perform. - 11.
-Release, substitution or sale of property securing repayment of the Bonds. - (b) Whenever the City obtains knowledge of the occurrence of a Listed Event, the City shall as soon as possible determine if such event would be material under applicable federal securities laws. - (c) If the City determines that knowledge of the occurrence of a Listed Event would be material under applicable federal securities laws, the City shall promptly file a notice of such occurrence with (i) each National Repository or with the Municipal Securities Rulemaking Board and (ii) each appropriate State Repository, if any.
-Notwithstanding the foregoing, notice of Listed Events described in Sections 5(a)(4) and 5(a)(5) need not be given under this subsection any earlier than the notice (if any) of the underlying event is given to Holders and Beneficial Owners of affected Bonds pursuant to the Resolution.
+- 6. rating changes; - 7. adverse tax opinions or events adversely affecting the tax-exempt status of the 2008A Bonds; - 8. unscheduled draws on the debt service reserves reflecting financial difficulties; - 9. unscheduled draws on credit enhancements reflecting financial difficulties; - 10. substitution of credit or liquidity providers, or their failure to perform; - 11. release, substitution or sale of property securing repayment of the 2008A Bonds.

+(b) Whenever the City obtains knowledge of the occurrence of a Listed Event, the City shall as soon as possible determine if such event would be material under applicable federal securities laws.

+(c) If the City determines that knowledge of the occurrence of a Listed Event would be material under applicable federal securities laws, the City shall promptly file, or cause to have filed, a notice of such occurrence with the Municipal Securities Rulemaking Board and the State Repository, if any, or with the Central Post Office.
+Notwithstanding the foregoing, notice of Listed Events described in subsections (a)(4) and (5) need not be given under this subsection any earlier than the notice (if any) of the underlying event is given to Holders of affected 2008A Bonds pursuant to the Indenture.
-In lieu of filing the notice of Listed Event with each Repository in accordance with the preceding paragraph, the City or the Dissemination Agent, if not the City, may file such notice of a Listed Event with the CPO.

 SECTION 6.
 Termination of Reporting Obligation.
-The City's obligations under this Disclosure Certificate shall terminate upon the legal defeasance, prior redemption or payment in full of all of the Bonds.
-If such termination occurs prior to the final maturity of the Bonds, the City shall give notice of such termination in the same manner as that for giving notice of the occurrence of a Listed Event under Section 5(c).
+The City's obligations under this Disclosure Certificate shall terminate upon the legal defeasance, prior redemption or payment in full of all of the 2008A Bonds.
+If such termination occurs prior to the final maturity of the 2008A Bonds, the City shall give notice of such termination in the same manner as for a Listed Event under Section 5(c).

 SECTION 7.
 Dissemination Agent.
-The City may, from time to time, appoint or engage a Dissemination Agent to assist it in carrying out its obligations under this Disclosure Certificate, and may discharge any such Agent, with or without appointing a successor Dissemination Agent.
-The Dissemination Agent shall have only such duties as are specifically set forth in this Disclosure Certificate.
+The City may, from time to time, with notice to the Issuer, appoint or engage a Dissemination Agent to assist it in carrying out its obligations under this Disclosure Certificate, and may discharge any such Dissemination Agent, with or without appointing a successor Dissemination Agent.
+The Dissemination Agent shall not be responsible in any manner for the content of any notice or report prepared by the City pursuant to this Disclosure Certificate.

 SECTION 8.
 Amendment; Waiver.
-Notwithstanding any other provision of this Disclosure Certificate, the City may amend or waive this Disclosure Certificate or any provision of this Disclosure Certificate, provided that the following conditions are satisfied:
+Notwithstanding any other provision of this Disclosure Certificate, the City may amend this Disclosure Certificate, and any provision of this Disclosure Certificate may be waived, provided that the following conditions are satisfied: